staskorz/devops-hw-05-ansible-mysql/README.md

 ## Usage

 1. Clone this repo
-2. Link or copy MySQL Ansible role (`roles/mysql`) to `/etc/ansible/roles/`
+1. Link or copy MySQL Ansible role (`roles/mysql`) to `/etc/ansible/roles/`
+1. The playbook runs on an inventory group named `mysql`
-3. When running the playbook, you must specify MySQL root password like so:
+1. When running the playbook, you must specify MySQL root password like so:

 ```bash
 ansible-playbook mysql.yml --extra-vars "mysql_root_password=YOUR_SECRET_PASSWORD"